Project Length Custom Length

 A hard gemstone, Topaz is the defining mineral for 8 on Mohs Scale of Hardness.
 It comes from many different parts of the world including Afghanistan, China, Japan, Madagascar, Mexico, Myanmar, Namibia, Nigeria, Pakistan, Russia, Sri Lanka, the United States and Zimbabwe.
 Colours include red, orange, peach, pink, gold, yellow, blue, brown, green, white, and clear.
 Yellow is the most familiar colour with red being the rarest.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Blue Topaz Beading Glossary Gemstone Smokey Topaz
+Bead Glossary Gemstones Blue Topaz Bead Glossary Gemstones Smokey Topaz

 Above are examples of Blue and Smokey Topaz.